awsdocs/amazon-comprehend-developer-guide/doc_source/what-is.md

 You can access Amazon Comprehend document analysis capabilities using the Amazon Comprehend console or using the Amazon Comprehend APIs\.
 You can run real\-time analysis for small workloads or you can start asynchronous analysis jobs for large document sets\.
 You can use the pre\-trained models that Amazon Comprehend provides, or you can train your own custom models for classification and entity recognition\.

-All of the Amazon Comprehend features can analyze UTF\-8 text documents as the input files\.
-In addition, custom entity recognition can analyze image files, PDF files, and Word files\.
+All of the Amazon Comprehend features accept UTF\-8 text documents as the input\.
+In addition, custom classification and custom entity recognition accept image files, PDF files, and Word files as input\.

 Amazon Comprehend can examine and analyze documents in a variety of languages, depending on the specific feature\.
 For more information, see [Languages supported in Amazon Comprehend](supported-languages.md)\.
 Amazon Comprehend's [Dominant language](how-languages.md) capability can examine documents and determine the dominant language for a far wider selection of languages\.